Linux for PlayStation 2

 Linux for PlayStation 2 (or PS2 Linux) is a kit released by Sony Computer Entertainment in 2002 that allows the PlayStation 2 console to be used as a personal computer.
-It included a Linux-based operating system, a USB keyboard and mouse, a VGA adapter, a PS2 network adapter (Ethernet only), and a 40 GB hard disk drive (HDD).
+It includes a Linux-based operating system, a USB keyboard and mouse, a VGA adapter, a PS2 network adapter (Ethernet only), and a 40 GB hard disk drive (HDD).
 An 8 MB memory card is required; it must be formatted during installation, erasing all data previously saved on it, though afterwards the remaining space may be used for savegames.
 It is strongly recommended that a user of Linux for PlayStation 2 have some basic knowledge of Linux before installing and using it, due to the command-line interface for installation.

-The official site for the project was closed at the end of October 2009 and communities like ps2dev are no longer active.
+This kit has stopped being officially sold in the US as of 2003 due to the entire allocation of NTSC kits selling out.
+However, it is still available through some second-hand markets, such as eBay.
+The official site for the project was closed in June 2010 and communities like ps2dev are no longer active.